ponylang/ponylang-website/content/blog/last-week-in-pony-082618.md

 - Audio from the August 22, 2018 Pony Development Sync is now available: [Pony Sync August 22, 2018](https://sync-recordings.ponylang.io/r/2018_08_22.m4a)

-- OpenBSD support was merged to master!
+- OpenBSD support was merged to main!
 Thank you Brian Callahan aka @ibara on GitHub.

 ## RFCs